johann-solo/oliveandmango.github.io/site/content/blog/2020-06-19-blistered-shishito-peppers-with-a-lemony-whipped-goat-cheese-dip.md

 </br>

 ## What are shishito peppers?
-Shishito peppers are a small variety of peppers that comes from East Asia.
+Shishito peppers are a small variety of peppers that come from East Asia.
 They are small and slender bright green peppers that eventually mature to red, but are mostly eaten green.
 They have a bit of a wrinkled texture making them look like wrinkled, thin-skinned jalapeños.
 They only resemble them in look not in flavour.
 They are also similar to the Spanish Padrone, but the shishito has a distinctive flavor and appearance all on its own.
 </br>
 </br>
 ![Blistered Shishito Peppers With a Lemony Whipped Goat Cheese Dip](/images/uploads/2020_06_19_blistered_shishito_peppers_with_a_lemony_whipped_goat_cheese_dip_3.jpg)